bryton-jay-smith/YEETer/README.md

-Three things:
+# DentiMax Calibration file YEETer

+There are only two things that need to be in place for this program to work:

-1. There is a file in the root Directory calloed 'Result.raw'
+ - There is a file in the root Directory calloed 'Result.raw'
-2. A folder titled with the SN in the format `000000` already exists and is a child of the directory above this one.
+ - A folder titled with the SN in the format `000000` already exists and is a child of the directory above this one.

-  ie:

-  C:\Folder\Tool\CalMaker.exe   &&   C:\Folder\000000